priya03050/Calorie-Heist/README.md

 > PORT = 8000
 > SECRET = *****

-5. If running on a server or hosting platform add the DATABASE with connection string to the environment variables.
+5. if running on a server or hosting platform add the DATABASE with connection string to the environment variables.

 6. If needed seed the MongoDB database by running npm run seed.